Terms and Conditions

 The Studio will be closed for two weeks a year including a week over the Christmas holidays.
 The Company reserves the right in its sole and absolute discretion to close the Studio for additional periods.

 Studio Pottery London takes a diligent approach to health and safety for the sake of all staff and users.
-Students are agreeing to abide by the guidelines of our Health & Safety instructed by tutors.
-Repeated failure to do so will result in termination of the students participation rights on the course; without refund.
+Students are agreeing to abide by the guidelines of our Health & Safety instructed by tutors, technicians and Management.
+Repeated failure to do so will result in termination of the students or Members participation rights on the course; without refund.

 Members use the Studio at their own risk with awareness of the inherent hazards of a Studio environment; which include but are not limited to use of sharp tools and sharp edges, exposure to toxic materials, the dangers of using materials and equipment at high temperatures, as well as the risks associate with breathing silica dust.